 Rodrigo Marçal Filho

-Mr. Marçal Filho is a member of Marfrig’s board of directors.
-His professional life has been connected to the agribusiness area, having worked as farm manager until May 2000, when he joined the Company.
-He was responsible for the purchase of cattle and later became its officer in charge of infrastructure.
+Mr. Marçal Filho is a member of Marfrig’s Board of Directors since March, 2007 and an Executive Officer appointed on 01/07/2014, invested in such position on 01/23/2014.
+His professional life has been connected to the agribusiness area, having worked as farm manager until his admission in the Company.
+He started in the Company in May, 2000, later he was the officer in charge for infrastructure until he became the responsible officer for the purchase of cattle and member of the Board of Directors.

 Alain Emilie Henry Martinet

 Mr. Alain Emile Henri Martinet has been an independent director of the Corporation since December 2009.
 A French national, he has worked in the animal protein industry for over 30 years, having managed the international team of the meats department at Louis Dreyfus Corporation USA (1978 to 1984).
 He was general manager (1985 to 1991) and commercial director (1991 to 1992) at the meatpacker Frigorífico Rio - Platense.
 He served as executive officer at SWIFT Argentina for five years, starting in 2001.
 Mr. Martinet joined the Corporation in October 2006 and has served as the executive officer responsible for the Argentina operations, for the trading houses and for the U.S. operations of the Marfrig Group.